With Friends Like These

 Maggie Walsh smiled at Mom as she took a firm hold of my swaying body.

 "No, Mom, don't do this, please.
 You don't understand.
 It's real.
 I'm not lying to you.
 Giles and the others are in trouble."

 My voice sounded so distant, even to me.
-Then, she said those fateful words that started the Hell that became my life.
+Then, she said those fateful words that started the Hell, which became my life.

 "Buffy, stop it.
 Giles and the others are downstairs.
 They came here looking for you after you left school with no explanation.
 Now, I've already packed your things and Dr. Walsh approved them.
 What you're wearing is fine, so come down and tell your friends good-bye.
 Hopefully, you'll be back in a few weeks, feeling better with no more nonsense making you act this way."

 Mom took my other side, helping Dr. Walsh guide me down the stairs.
 My vision blurred and it took a concerted effort to focus.
-Whatever the good doctor had given me, it packed quite a wallop.
+Whatever the good doctor gave me packed quite the wallop.
 There they stood, my friends, sister Slayer, and oh yes, don't forget my Watcher.
 They looked up to see me being practically carried down the stairs and had the gall to appear worried.
 My body no longer worked, but my mind did.
 Angelus didn't set me up; they did, along with my Mother, although I couldn't really blame her.
 She didn't know the truth.
 They however, did.

-"Please leave."
 My words came out slurred, no doubt from the drugs.
-My mother softly clucked at my rudeness.
-Dr. Walsh swallowed a chuckle.
+My mother softly clucked at my rudeness, while Dr. Walsh swallowed a chuckle.
 Yes, she was definitely evil.